markgw/uh-nlp19/docs/day10/index.md

 The shared task used much mpre elaborated annotation schema and consisted of several sub-tasks.
 More details on the tasks and the results can be found in the [organizers' paper](https://www.aclweb.org/anthology/S13-2001).

+### Punny metaphor generation system

+This system builds on the simple **pun generation system** that you created on day 2.

+*Further description to be added here*